 The municipality has not achieved the clean audit as expected; Audit opinion expressed was a "Unqualified Audit Opinion" however, the AG's report indicated improvement with new findings as compared to the 2022/2023 financial year were the municipality obtained Unqualified Audit Opinion.
+The institution is working hard to achieve the 2023/2024 clean audit target.

 A credible audit action plan has been developed to deal with issues raised by the Auditor General.
-The implementation of the plan is monitored by internal audit then the report biweekly serve to management meetings and quarterly to the audit and performance committee meetings then the report of which will serve to council quarterly.
+The implementation of the plan is monitored by internal audit and report bi-weekly to audit technical committee meeting and audit steering committee meeting and quarterly to the audit and performance committee meetings then the report serves to council quarterly.